Insurance Regulatory Development Authority of India (IRDAI)

-Insurance Regulatory Development Authority of India (IRDAI) is a government body created with the aim of protecting your interests.
-It also regulates and sees to the development of the insurance industry, while monitoring insurance-related activities.
+The Insurance Regulatory Development Authority of India (IRDAI) is a regulatory body created with the aim of protecting the policyholder’s interest.
+It also regulates and sees to the development of the insurance industry.

 Click here to know more about IRDAI.

-Insurance Ombudsman is a scheme created by the Government of India for a cost-effective, efficient and impartial settlement of your grievances.
-There are a 17 Ombudsman offices in India, each covering different regions (jurisdictions).
-You can file your complaint without paying any cost at an office that covers your jurisdiction.
+Insurance Ombudsman is a scheme initiated by the Government of India to ensure a cost-effective, efficient and impartial settlement of your grievances.
+There are 17 Ombudsman offices in India, each covering different regions (jurisdictions).
+You can file your complaint without paying anything at an office that covers your jurisdiction.

-Once the grievance is lodged, the office of Ombudsman arranges a hearing which is attended by the claimant and the representatives of the insurer.
+Once the grievance is lodged, the office of the Ombudsman arranges a hearing.
+This hearing is attended by the claimant and the representatives of the insurer.
 Usually, the Ombudsman declares the award within three months of the hearing.
-However, you can approach an Ombudsman only if the value of the claim is less than `20 Lakh.
+However, you can approach an Ombudsman only if the value of the claim is less than or equal to ₹ 30 lakh.